S3-working-group/s3-practical-guide/slides.md

 ---

-## # Logbook
+## P6.7: Logbook

-A logbook is a (digital) system to store all information relevant for the running an organization and its teams.
+A logbook is a (digital) system to store all information relevant for running an organization and its teams.
 The logbook is accessible to all members of an organization, information is hidden only when there is a good reason to do so.

 Common platforms for logbooks are Wikis (e.g. Dokuwiki or MediaWiki), Content Management Systems (e.g. Wordpress), Google Drive, Evernote or Trello etc.